-This evening we enjoy welcome drinks with François Gilles, whose home enjoys spectacular views over the Atlantic.
+This evening we enjoy welcome drinks with François Gilles.
 François is a London-based interior designer who has been sourcing Moroccan textiles for over 30 years.
-We shall then enjoy an evening meal at the Hotel El Minzah.
+Designer and decorator, Laure Welfling and the painter, sculptor and bohemian 'Gipi' de Richemont Salvy are kindly opening their ornately decorated Palace in the medina to host the welcome event.
+We return to the Fredj Hotel for our evening meal.
 (Overnight Tangier) BLD

-Day 3: Thursday 20 April, Tangier
+Day 3: Thursday 22 March, Tangier